dotty-staging/Serial/README.md

 of byte array or file backed up data streams.

 Serial is (C)opyright 2011&ndash;2020 by Hanns Holger Rutz.
 All rights reserved.
-It is released under the [GNU Lesser General Public License](https://raw.github.com/Sciss/Serial/master/LICENSE) and comes with absolutely no warranties.
-To contact the author, send an email to `contact at sciss.de`
+It is released under the [GNU Lesser General Public License](https://raw.github.com/Sciss/Serial/main/LICENSE) and comes with absolutely no warranties.
+To contact the author, send an e-mail to `contact at sciss.de`

 ## requirements / installation